Front-end Testing Complete Guide for Large Projects

 If you aren’t digging deep, e2e testing seem to be perfect.
 You can use it to check all types of interaction between the user and the interface and catch those bugs on the early stages.
 The thought that you might need something else won’t even hit you since e2e tests help to discover all defects users might notice.

 But in practice large companies, including Google, are facing the fact that e2e tests aren’t very suitable for development since bug tracking and fixing are two separate tasks.
 For fixing a bug it is crucial to know which part of the code is responsible for it but since e2e are general tests, they can’t provide these details.
 That’s why in its Just Say No to More End-to-End Tests article Google recommends to stick to the following ratio for various types of tests:

 If you take a small project written by a single developer, at first you can do without tests.
 Resources are limited and the faster it will be released and checked in the wild, the better.
 But large projects with many and many developers involved won’t survive long this way.
-For them development process without proper testing will look like this:
+For them development process without proper frontend testing will look like this:

 It might seem that if to reduce time spent on tests you will release your product sooner.
 But in fact a whole lot more time will be spent on bug identification and fixing bugs that weren’t eliminated in the beginning.
 One developer wrote something, the other tried to improve it and now it is broken but you won’t know about it unless proper tests are in place.